Livvy Dunne: Social media fame

 On February 27, 2023, Dunne posted a paid-sponsorship video to TikTok promoting Caktus.AI with the caption, "Needing to get my creativity flowing for my essay due at midnight".
 The video showed her generating an essay using the service, with the camera then panning to show a shocked expression on the star, concluding with the caption "Caktus.AI > ChatGPT".
 LSU issued a statement saying, "At LSU, our professors and students are empowered to use technology for learning and pursuing the highest standards of academic integrity.
 However, using AI to produce work that a student then represents as one's own could result in a charge of academic misconduct, as outlined in the Code of Student Conduct."

 In July 2023, Dunne revealed that she had received more than $500,000 for a single social media post online.
 Later that month, Dunne announced that she had partnered with Bayou Traditions to launch The Livvy Fund, a program that will connect female student athletes at LSU with top brands to secure NIL endorsement deals.

 Dunne was featured in the 2023 and 2024 editions of the Sports Illustrated Swimsuit Issue.
 For the 2025 edition she was selected as one of four cover models alongside Lauren Chan, Salma Hayek, and fellow gymnast Jordan Chiles.

-In 2024 Dunne was added to the Forbes 30 under 30 list.
+In 2024, Dunne was added to the Forbes 30 under 30 list.

 In 2025, Dunne was named in Time magazine’s inaugural “TIME100 Creators” list - branded by the publication as the 100 most influential digital voices.

 Personal life

 Dunne is dating professional baseball pitcher Paul Skenes, a former player for the LSU baseball team.
 She was in attendance for his debut with the Pittsburgh Pirates in 2024.
+Both Dunne and Skenes are publicly committed to the Christian faith.

 Dunne was featured on The Money Game: LSU, a six-part NIL-focused docuseries by Prime Video that followed her, Jayden Daniels, Angel Reese, Flau'jae Johnson, Alia Armstrong, and Trace Young through LSU's 2023–24 sports season.
 The series was nominated for Outstanding Documentary Series (Serialized) at the 46th Sports Emmy Awards.

+In August 2024, Dunne posted a video reading from the Bible, with the caption "on repeat in my brain", with the video attracting both criticism and support for her religious faith.
+According to reports, Dunne is "no stranger to mixing devotionals and Scripture into her feed, openly crediting her Christian beliefs for keeping her steady through the grind of NCAA competitions."